 Amazon Buy Box Rotation

 Attaining the Amazon Buy Box is generally the main goal of all Amazon resellers.
 However, not all Amazon sellers are automatically listed in the Buy Box, since sellers need to be Buy Box Eligible.
+Once eligible, seller’ listing can now be part of the buy box rotation.

 Buy Box Eligible Sellers

 The main purpose of the Amazon Buy Box is to provide a platform where a comparison of multiple offerings is available to customers.
+Hence, Amazon buy box rotation occurs.

 Sharing the Buy Box